LIPS-scheme/lips/docs/docs/scheme-intro/what-is-lisp.md

 Revised<sup>n</sup> Report on the Algorithmic Language Scheme.
 Where power indicate how many times it was revisited.
 Power of 2 means Revisited Revisited.

-The latest standard is R<sup>7</sup>RS Small and there is version large in the making.
+The latest standard is R<sup>7</sup>RS Small, and there is version large in the making.

 ### Scheme Implementations

-You can find different implementations of the Programming language that re more or less compatible with specification.
+You can find different implementations of the programming language that re more or less compatible with specification.

 Example implementations: